 Adopt a set of rules

 All incorporated associations must have a written set of operating rules.
-This is sometimes known as the association’s constitution.
-The rules become effective once your association is incorporated.
+These rules are sometimes known as the association’s constitution.
+The rules come into effect once your association is incorporated.

 The rules must set out: